How do our guests experience the Galapagos aboard our Expedition Vessels?

 Flip flops are OK when you’re spending time onboard, experiencing a wet landing or hanging out at the beach, but we really don’t recommend you trying to take long walks with them.
 Doing so would instantly be a one-way trip to Pains-ville!

 Do you have more questions?
-Feel free to contact us for more information!
+Feel free to ask away in the comments section below!
 We hope that this brief introduction to how our guests experience the Galapagos aboard our Expedition Vessels allowed you to get a better sense of how we explore this once-in-a-lifetime destination!
 So start planning your trip and get ready to experience the Galapagos aboard our Expedition Vessels any one of our boats that make up our Galapagos fleet!
 You’ll get the best memories out of it, we promise!